Roy Cazaly: South Melbourne

 In 1920, he left St Kilda, signing with South Melbourne.
 He coached that club in 1922, and won South's most consistent player award in 1926.

 During the depression of the early 1930s, he worked on the Melbourne waterfront and played with waterside workers in a midweek football competition.

 VFL fame

+Cazaly was 180 cm tall, which is short for a ruckman, but his high leap made up for that, and he was incredibly fit.

-Cazaly was famous for his ability to take spectacular marks despite his small stature, and, at South Melbourne, teammates Fred "Skeeter" Fleiter and Mark "Napper" Tandy, would simultaneously yell "Up there, Cazzer", originating the phrase that would become synonymous with Australian rules football.
+He was famous for his ability to take spectacular marks despite his relatively small stature, and South Melbourne teammates Fred "Skeeter" Fleiter and Mark "Napper" Tandy would simultaneously yell "Up there, Cazzer", originating the phrase that would become synonymous with Australian rules football.
 He initially developed his marking ability by jumping at a ball strung up in a shed at his home, and held his breath as he jumped, an action that he believed lifted him higher.
 He also possessed the capacity to kick a football over 65 metres.
-In 2009, The Australian nominated Cazaly as one of the 25 greatest footballers never to win a Brownlow Medal.
+In 2009, The Australian nominated Cazaly as one of the 25 greatest footballers never to win the Brownlow Medal.

-Coaching career
+Post-VFL and coaching career

+In 1928, Cazaly played for the South Melbourne Districts Football Club, including in a losing VFL Sub-Districts grand final in 1928.